 At VSO we believe that it is crucial to place meaningful youth engagement at the heart of climate action.
 Young people have the passion and creativity to bring about innovative solutions to global emergencies, such as climate change, as this could determine their future.
 We work with over 5,000 young people globally and have established and strengthened youth networks led by youth in 17 countries across Asia, Africa and Europe.

 In this blog we share five ways that our youth champions have realised tremendous achievements in creating climate awareness, climate resilience and triggering climate justice in their communities.
-In September 2022 our youth champions will be taking over the @VSOPeople Twitter account to share the incredible climate work that they are doing.

 1. Digital based awareness raising